status-im/nimbus-eth2/wasm/README.md

-# Run nimbus state sim in a browser
+# Run nimbus ncli in a browser

 Simple runners for in-browser running of WASM versions of applications - based on emscripten-generated code.

 ```
 # Make sure you have built nimbus-eth2 with make first!
-./build.sh
+./build_ncli.sh

 # Run a http server here (wasm + file:/// apparently don't mix)
 python -m SimpleHTTPServer